A/B testing your email campaigns

 Test before you start the test

 It's very important to test and check for errors of any kind before you start an A/B test because you cannot make any campaign changes when an A/B test is in progress.

 To double-check everything you've set up so far, we summarize it for you in a campaign snapshot (pictured below).
 If you need to change something just click the the Edit buttons on the right:

 Tip: If you're testing email content using a template-based campaign, the snapshot is where you can check the plain text version of your emails.
 What looks great as HTML might need a little work as text-only.
 Click Preview to see how they look and edit to make changes, as highlighted above.

 When you're satisfied that everything is good to go click Test and define delivery.
-Run a Quick test to send yourself previews of both versions or click Complete test to run a fully automated design and spam test.
+Run a Quick test to send yourself previews of both versions or click Full test to run a fully automated design and spam test.

 Send now or schedule for later

 You can start the A/B test immediately or select Schedule it to start at the following time, as shown here: